LaPreprint/LePub/docs/typst.md

 !!! failure

-    The template has not yet been added to the Typst Universe, so it is not yet easily accessible for use in Typst.
+    The template has not yet been added to the Typst Universe, so it is not easily accessible for use in Typst.

 To use the LePub template, simply `#import` it at the top of your Typst (`.typ`) document.